Mithun1508/ChatGPT-Count-down-Clock/README.md

 It fixed the problem immediately and even told me how to reference the styling file in my html code!

-# I asked ChatGPT 'Can you generate the html code for a countdown clock'?
+# I asked ChatGPT that 'Can you generate the html code for a countdown clock'?

 ![Screenshot (26)](https://user-images.githubusercontent.com/93249038/212460871-71411eb6-f546-4cfc-8d3c-45ee0e263958.png)

+# FULL HTML GENERATED CODE

 <!DOCTYPE html>
 <html>
 <head>